anuragkhuntia/maas-automation/BOND_ACTIONS_COMPARISON.md

 **Benefits:**
 1. Clear separation: bond creation vs VLAN configuration
+2. **Automatic subnet linking** for each VLAN
-2. Easier troubleshooting
+3. Easier troubleshooting
-3. More flexible
+4. More flexible
-4. Better logging at each step
+5. Better logging at each step

 ---